No doubt you will have heard all about Birmingham on social media and from your out-of-town friends.

 Street food?
 Never heard of it.

-We wouldn’t even know what it was like to spend a Friday evening at an award-winning street food event.
+And we definitely wouldn’t know what it was like to spend a weekend at an award-winning street food event.

 We don’t have any, so get over it.